Russell Okung: Professional career

+Pre-draft

-Okung was considered one of the best offensive tackles available in the 2010 NFL Draft, and drew comparisons to D'Brickashaw Ferguson.
+Okung was considered one of the best offensive tackles available in the 2010 NFL draft, and drew comparisons to D'Brickashaw Ferguson.
 According to NFL.com's Gil Brandt, Okung "will start and play a lot of years in the NFL."
 NFL.com's Bucky Brooks even projected Okung as the No. 1 pick overall, as did Scout.com′s Chris Steuber.
 Sports Illustrated′s Tony Pauline described Okung as "a complete offensive tackle with a large upside", who "stands out in pass protection while also dominating as a run blocker".
 The Kansas City Chiefs were believed to be one of the NFL teams to target Okung in the draft, as well as the Washington Redskins.